pslib-cz/2022-p2a-mme-pppp-HonzaVrbensky/README.md

  	 - if you want you can make print bigger, but default size is **big enough**

 	##### Printing speeed:
-  - Top for box: around 2 hours
+  - Top for box: around 2 hours (Top has to be printed vertically with brim)
   - Box for tangram: roughly 3 hours
   - All tangram pieces: 1 - 1,5 hours